DaleMargel/Web-Survey/Platform/TeamDogma.md

 ## Big Project Syndrome
 Is the project really a big project?

 Any small project can become a big project if it is treated as such.
-With a big project comes big overhead: more management, more developers, more code, more expense and a bigger chance of failure.
+With a big project comes bmore overhead: more management, more developers, more code, more expense and a more likely failure.

 Why do we do this?
 There are a lot of reasons: perverse incentives, cargo cult and herd mentality are a few.
 There are many good writers that have explored this at depth.

 How to avoid this?
 Pick the simplest technology that will work - but leaves room for expansion.
 Not everything needs to be written in Angular on high-end distribruted cloud service.
 As a developer, become familiar with a few approaches.
-That way you can make informed choices and save a lot of effort, cost and heartbreak.
+That way you can make informed choices and save a lot of effort, cost and gnashing of teeth.

 [Next> Platform / IDE](IDE.md)